wrengr/logfloat/README.md

 In general, this is a simple package and should be easy to install.
 The specifics are a bit murky however, since we use CPP and the FFI and want to retain portability, and due to the rapid evolution of Cabal and other development tools.
-You should be able to use one of the following standard installation methods:
+However, you should be able to use the standard:

-    -- With cabal-install and without the source:
     $> cabal install logfloat

-    -- With cabal-install and with the source already:
-    $> cd logfloat
-    $> cabal install

-    -- Without cabal-install, but with the source already:
-    $> cd logfloat
-    $> runhaskell Setup.hs configure --user
-    $> runhaskell Setup.hs build
-    $> runhaskell Setup.hs haddock --hyperlink-source
-    $> runhaskell Setup.hs copy
-    $> runhaskell Setup.hs register

-The Haddock step is optional.

 ### FFI Problems